What counts as knife crime

 - a robbery or burglary where a thief carried a knife as a weapon

-The Somerset Serious Violence Reduction Unit Needs Assessment states that Somerset experiences lower levels of violence than the combined police force area of Avon and Somerset and the rest of England.
+The Somerset Serious Violence Reduction Unit Needs Assessment shows that Somerset experiences lower levels of violence than the combined police force area of Avon and Somerset and the rest of England.

-VRU strategy on tackling weapon possession offences amongst young people
+Violence Reduction Unit strategy on tackling weapon possession offences among young people

-The primary reason young people reported carrying weapons is for protection and out of fear for their safety, not to intentionally incite violence.
-Social media and online content can exacerbate this fear.
+The main reason young people reported carrying weapons is for protection and out of fear for their safety, not to intentionally incite violence.
+Social media and online content can increase this fear.
 Violence is recorded and shared, which can fuel the perception that everyone else is carrying a weapon.
 In particular, videos of school fights shared from other schools fuelled this fear.

 Report Knife Crimes

-If you have information about knife crime in your area and you’re nervous about going to the police, you can call Crimestoppers on 0800 555 111.
-They will never ask for your name or try to trace the number that you’re calling from.
+If you have information about knife crime in your area and you are nervous about going to the police, you can phone Crimestoppers on 0800 555 111.
+They will never ask for your name or try to trace the number that you are calling from.

 If you are worried about someone you know carrying a knife, help and guidance is available: